 What They Found

 The study found that all three presented cases, including chronic osteomyelitis following an open tibia fracture, a severe lower extremity burn, and chronic osteomyelitis in a diabetic patient, were successfully treated with adjunctive hyperbaric oxygen therapy.
-This suggests HBO can be an effective adjunctive treatment for complex orthopedic infections and problem wounds.
+This suggests HBO can be an effective adjunctive treatment for complex orthopaedic infections and problem wounds.

 Canadian Relevance